Mesothelioma Stages

 Pleural mesothelioma has four distinct stages under the TNM staging system:

 Peritoneal mesothelioma doesn’t have a formal staging system yet because it’s rarer and develops differently than pleural mesothelioma.
+However, doctors can assess cancer spread at time of diagnosis and recommend the most appropriate treatments.

 Dr. Mark LevinReviewed by:Mark Levin, MD